 You’ll Need Board Certified Legal Representation.

-Galveston criminal defense lawyer Tad A. Nelson is one of 10% of Texas attorneys who are board certified by the Texas Board of Legal Specialization as an expert when it comes to criminal defense litigation.
-With 25+ years worth of experience fighting allegations of drug related offenses, this means you’ll have one of Galveston’s best attorneys in your corner.
+Galveston criminal defense lawyer Tad A. Nelson is one of the 10% of Texas attorneys who are Board Certified® by the Texas Board of Legal Specialization for criminal defense litigation.
+With 27+ years worth of experience fighting allegations of drug related offenses, this means you’ll have one of Galveston’s best attorneys in your corner.

 To schedule a free consultation to discuss your case with attorney Tad Nelson, call 409-765-5614 immediately.